Dieter97/SensorFusion_Carla/docs/Tech Report/Documentation/start.md

     To execute the program use the included launch files.

     The launch files are located in [Tech Report/code/catkin_ws_sensorfusion/src/launch](Tech Report/code/catkin_ws_sensorfusion/src/launch)

+    You can edit the parameters in the launch files themselves!
+For the evaluation you can edit the label parameter also in the launch file!

 ## Building program